Czechoslovak Group: Nitrocelulosis factory in Saxony

+Presto Tech Horizons

+In 2024, CSG launched Prest Tech Horizons investment fund aimed at start-up technology projects from NATO countries and their allies whose solutions have dual-use applications.

+Notable holdings

 The Czechoslovak Group holds shares in around 100 companies based mainly in the Czech Republic and Slovakia, including a majority stake in the Kopřivnice-based car manufacturer Tatra Trucks.
 In addition to the automotive industry, CSG holds shares in companies operating in the aviation, railway, defence, and other sectors.
 CSG's current portfolio also includes the production of engineering products for the automotive, railway and aerospace industries, watches, specialised vehicles and off-road trucks.

-CSG works closely with General Dynamics European Land Systems, a Madrid-based manufacturer of ground defence vehicles, and Nexter Systems, a leading French manufacturer of military ground equipment.
-CSG acquired a 70% stake in Fiocchi Munizioni, an Italian munitions company.